- Where Does IoT Fit in Healthcare?

 One major area that is particularly benefiting from the implementation of IoT healthcare solutions is the assistance of the elderly.
 By equipping seniors with IoT medical devices that can track their vital signs and provide reminders for taking medications, caregivers can provide a higher level of care while reducing the risk of hospitalization or other health complications.

-Moreover, IoT-enabled devices are also being used to monitor falls and provide immediate notification to caregivers in any emergency.
-For example, Apple has integrated a fall detection system in its Apple watches that detects if the user falls.
+Moreover, IoT-enabled devices can also monitor falls and notify caregivers immediately in any emergency.
+Many renowned brands like Philips Lifeline, Apple, etc., have integrated a fall detection system into their devices that detects if the user falls.

 As the population ages and the need for quality healthcare increases, IoT solutions have become increasingly important in ensuring seniors receive the care they need.